aregsar/aregsarblog/blog/2020/my-visual-studio-code-setup/index.md

 [My Visual Studio Code Setup](https://aregsar.com/blog/2020/my-visual-studio-code-setup)

-In this post I will describe how I customize and use visual studio code (vscode) editor for more productive development experience.
+In this post I will describe how I customize and use visual studio code (VSCode) editor for more productive development experience.

 Most of my setup is based on excellent blog posts by others on this topic, so credit goes to them.
 I will list links to those articles at the end of this post.

-Before I go through my setup, it will help to detail how vscode settings and keyboard shortcuts work, which I will describe in the next section.
+Before I go through my setup, it will help to detail how VSCode settings and keyboard shortcuts work, which I will describe in the next section.

 ## VSCode settings files

-All of vscode configurable settings for the editor are listed in a `defaultSetttings.json` file.
-This is the vscode global settings file.
+All of VSCode configurable settings for the editor are listed in a `defaultSetttings.json` file.
+This is the VSCode global settings file.
 This file is readonly and can not be directly modified.

-The settings in the `defaultSetttings.json` file can be overriden by settings in a `settings.json` file.
+The settings in the `defaultSetttings.json` file can be overridden by settings in a `settings.json` file.
-This is a vscode `User` settings file that is located at `~/Library/Application Support/Code/User/settings.json` on my Macbook.
+This is a VSCode `User` settings file that is located at `~/Library/Application Support/Code/User/settings.json` on my MacBook.

 > On a Mac, all user setting files are located in the `~/Library/Application Support/Code/User/` directory.

 To override a setting from the `defaultSetttings.json` file, all we need to do is manually copy that setting into our `settings.json` file and set its value to what we want.

-Also when we change settings using the vscode menu, vscode adds the setting we changed to the `settings.json` file with the changed value.
-After that, any time we update the setting using the vscode menu, vscode will update the value of the setting in the `settings.json` file.
-We always have the option of opening up the JSON file and updateing it manually.
+Also when we change settings using the VSCode menu, VSCode adds the setting we changed to the `settings.json` file with the changed value.
+After that, any time we update the setting using the VSCode menu, VSCode will update the value of the setting in the `settings.json` file.
+We always have the option of opening up the JSON file and updating it manually.

 Finally there is a per workspace\project folder `settings.json` file that can override both the `Global` and `User` settings files.

-> A workspace is the root directory in the vscode explorer which is the directory from which vscode is launched.
-For example if we `cd` into a directory named `~/MyProject` and type `code .` in that directory to launch vscode, then our workspace becomes the `~/MyProject` directory.
+> A workspace is the root directory in the VSCode explorer which is the directory from which VSCode is launched.
+For example if we `cd` into a directory named `~/MyProject` and type `code .` in that directory to launch VSCode, then our workspace becomes the `~/MyProject` directory.

-The way that the per workspace settings work is that first we add a `.vscode/settings.json` file to our project directory.
+The way that the per workspace settings work is that first we add a `.VSCode/settings.json` file to our project directory.
 Then we can add settings to this file to override the Global or User settings in the same way that we added settings to the User setting.json file mentioned above.

 ## VSCode keyboard shortcut settings files

-The vscode keyboard shortcut settings work in a similar way as the editor settings work.
+The VSCode keyboard shortcut settings work in a similar way as the editor settings work.

-There is a global `defaultKeyboardSettings.json` file ocated in the vscode installation location.
+There is a global `defaultKeyboardSettings.json` file located in the VSCode installation location.
 There is a user `keyboardSettings.json` file located at `~/Library/Application Support/Code/User/keyboardSettings.json` that we can add settings into, to override the settings in `defaultKeyboardSettings.json`.

 ## Accessing the JSON settings files

-To open the JSON settings files use the `cmd+sh+p` keyboard shortcut to open the global command pallete dropdown and type `settings` in the search box.
+To open the JSON settings files use the `cmd+sh+p` keyboard shortcut to open the global command palette dropdown and type `settings` in the search box.
 This will show options for selecting settings files, that have the text `(JSON)` in their description.
 Select the `defaultSetttings.json` or `setttings.json` option to open the respective settings file.

 Use the `defaultSetttings.json` file settings as a reference to copy and add settings you want to modify, to the `setttings.json` file.

-Similarly, to open the keyboard shortcut settings files, type `keyboard` in the global command pallete.
+Similarly, to open the keyboard shortcut settings files, type `keyboard` in the global command palette.
 This will show options for selecting keyboard settings files, that have the text `(JSON)` in their description.
 Select the `defaultKeyboardSetttings.json` or `keyboardSetttings.json` option to open the respective settings file.

 ## Steps to setup my VSCode preferences

 In each of the following sections I show how to customize a particular section of the editor

-### Moving search results from side panel to bottom panel
+### Moving search results panel from side panel to bottom panel

 The first thing I do after installing VSCode is move the location of the search results panel from the side panel to the bottom panel.

-Unfortunatly there is no settings option to change the location so we must resort to dragging the search icon from the side panel activity bar to the bottom panel tab area.
+Unfortunately there is no settings option to change the location so we must resort to dragging the search icon from the side panel activity bar to the bottom panel tab area.

-If the bottom panel is not visisble select `cmd+j` keyboard shortcut to open it.
+If the bottom panel is not visible select `cmd+j` keyboard shortcut to open it.

-After moving the search panel to the bottom panel, set its tab position in the bottom pannel tab area by sliding the search tab to your desired position.
+After moving the search panel to the bottom panel, set its tab position in the bottom panel tab area by sliding the search tab to your desired position.

 > Note: There may be a `search.location` setting in the `defaultKeyboardSetttings.json` but it is deprecated and the comments suggest using drag and drop to change the search location.

 ### Moving and hiding file explorer side panel sections